 A lithium chloride (LiCl) tracer will be added to the ISGS reagent during mixing.
-Approximately 6 grams (about 1 teaspoon) of LiCl will be added to 250 gallons of ISGS reagent.
+Approximately 6 grams (about 1 teaspoon) of LiCl will be added to 250 gallons of ISGS reagent, yielding a lithium concentration of approximately 1 mg/L in the ISGS reagent.
 The lithium tracer will provide a quantitative measure of the dilution of groundwater constituent-of-interest (COI) concentrations due to ISGS reagent injections.
-The concentration of LiCl tracer added to the ISGS reagent will be sufficient to provide detectable concentrations down to $1\,\mu\text{g/L}$.
+The detection limit for lithium is approximately 0.01 mg/L, approximately 2 orders of magnitude less than the injected concentration.

 Prior to beginning the mixing process, it is important to verify that all injection equipment is operational.
 Most of these checks can be made using potable water.
-Location of the mixing tanks will be as close as possible to the injection points to minimize the length of the injection hose from the pump to the injection point.
+Location of the mixing tanks will be as close as practical to the injection points to minimize the length of the injection hose from the pump to the injection point.